 To one of his admirers, no less than a Ramachandra Guha, Ashis Nandy is ‘an unclassifiable social scientist’.
-To me, who has an impressionable young mind, he is capable of giving few sleepless nights.
-He mixes psychology and philosophy with sociology to a magical effect.
+He mixes psychology and philosophy with sociology to a magical effect, some would say to a corrupting effect.
 I can not imagine anyone who would read him without being deeply influenced.
-His collection of essays ‘The intimate enemy‘ (and other works too) have decolonized some minds.
+His masterpiece ‘The intimate enemy‘ have decolonized some minds.
 His work continues to have a deep impact on South Asian intellectual culture.
 He is surely one of the finest public intellectuals of our time.

 I can’t comment much on the merit of his work but I can comment something on his intellectual temperament.
 I prefer people who has the intellectual temperament of a naturalist : someone who is interested in finding things out for himself above everything else.
 He is definitely more than that.
 To be sure, he is deeply interested in ‘interpreting the world’ , but he also interested in changing it for he do judgment of values and distinguish things between right and wrong.
 Moreover he loves to surprise and edify his readers.
 Perhaps this is why his email id starts with ‘reasonbuster’.
 Exuberant intellectuals often stretch the point and they mislead their readers, sometimes knowingly.